News and Information

 The 10 members of the Site C Project Assurance Board are:

 - Amanda Farrell, Independent External Advisor

 - Daryl Fields, BC Hydro Board of Directors

 - Doug Foster, Assistant Deputy Minister, Ministry of Finance

 - Les MacLaren, Assistant Deputy Minister, Ministry of Energy, Mines and Low Carbon Innovation

-- Cathy McLay, Independent External Advisor (new member)
+- Cathy McLay, Independent External Advisor

 - Catherine Roome, BC Hydro Board of Directors

 - Lorne Sivertson, Independent External Advisor